Great for vegetarians and anyone who enjoys a savory breakfast treat!

 Courtesy of Chef Oonagh Williams of Gluten-Free Cooking with Oonagh

-The spinach mix can be poured into a partially cooked pie crust or cooked on its own in a pie plate without a pie crust to be served as a frittata or vegetable side dish.
+For this gluten-free quiche recipe, the spinach mix can be poured into a partially cooked gluten-free pie crust or cooked on its own in a pie plate without a pie crust to be served as a frittata, or even a vegetable side dish.
 I tend to bake it without a crust in an 8 x 8” Pyrex dish.
 Also, you can cook the mix in regular muffin pans for a portable breakfast or lunch, or in mini muffin pans for parties.
-I've made it with cooked broccoli and feta cheese.
+I've mixed up the recipe with cooked broccoli and feta cheese.

 Make sure to point out the tomatoes aren’t bacon.
 Some people won’t believe you!

-- 1 recipe of partially baked, pie crust.-optional
+- 1 recipe of partially baked, gluten-free pie crust.-optional

 - 1 large onion, peeled and finely chopped

 - 2-4 cloves garlic, peeled and finely chopped